aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to DOC</h2>

+Converting XLTX to DOC is a common requirement for Python developers.
+XLTX is a Microsoft Excel Open XML Format Spreadsheet file which is used to store tabular data.
+It is widely used for data analysis and data manipulation.
+However, it is not suitable for sharing data with other users who don't have Microsoft Excel installed on their systems.
+In such cases, it is necessary to convert the XLTX file to a more widely used format like DOC.

+<h2>How Aspose.Total helps for XLTX to DOC Conversion</h2>
-For a Python developer, who is trying to add a XLTX to DOC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and DOC files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process.
+It includes APIs for dealing with different file formats including XLTX and DOC.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert the XLTX file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.

+The APIs are easy to use and provide a wide range of features.
+They can be used to convert XLTX to DOC with high fidelity.
+The APIs also provide features like setting page orientation, page size, page margins, etc. Moreover, they also provide features like setting font size, font color, font style, etc. for the converted DOC file.

+In addition, Aspose.Total for Python via .NET also provides features like creating, editing, and converting other file formats like PDF, HTML, XPS, etc. It also provides features like creating, editing, and converting images like JPEG, PNG, TIFF, etc. Thus, Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process from XLTX to DOC.

 {{% /blocks/products/pf/feature-page-summary %}}